-SYSTEMS OF THOUGHT, VALUES, AND BELIEF IN KOREA PRIOR TO KIM IL SUNG'S ACCESSION TO POWER IN THE NORTH the interviewees, this chapter presents an overview of Korea's systems of thought and belief on the eve of Kim Il Sung's rise to power north of the 38th parallel.
-Upon his consolidation of control, Kim immediately came into conflict with two prominent belief systems-Protestant Christianity and an indigenous faith called "Eastern Learning" (Tonghak) or "the religion of the Heavenly Way" (Chondokyo)-that were larger, better organized, and better known than the Korean Communist Party, which, prior to 1945, essentially did not exist inside Korea.
+SYSTEMS OF THOUGHT, VALUES, AND BELIEF IN KOREA PRIOR TO KIM IL SUNG'S ACCESSION TO POWER IN THE NORTH

+In order to provide contextual background to various points raised by the interviewees, this chapter presents an overview of Korea's systems of thought and belief on the eve of Kim Il Sung's rise to power north of the 38th parallel.
+Upon his consolidation of control, Kim immediately came into conflict with two prominent belief systems-Protestant Christianity and an indigenous faith called "Eastern Learning" (Tonghak) or "the religion of the Heavenly Way"(Chondokyo)-that were larger, better organized, and better known than the Korean Communist Party, which, prior to 1945, essentially did not exist inside Korea.
 In addition, there were four other belief systems present in North Korea that had played prominent roles in shaping Korean history: Shamanism, Buddhism, Confucianism/Neo-Confucianism, and Catholicism.
 In order to grasp the scale of the decline of religious freedom under Kim Il Sung and his successor, Kim Jong Il, it is necessary to understand the status of religious practice at the time the country of North Korea was established.